JihongJu/ulauncher-1dictionary/README.md

 Key features:

 - Fuzzy search: No worries if you made a typo!
+- Multi language support: English words can be searched together with Dutch words.
-- Configurable and extensible: Check the [custom dictionaries](https://github.com/JihongJu/ulauncher-1dictionary#custom-dictionaries) section to add your favourite online dictionar~~y~~ies.
+- Configurable and extensible: The supported languages are certainly not limited to English and Nederstands.
+Check the [custom dictionaries](https://github.com/JihongJu/ulauncher-1dictionary#custom-dictionaries) section to add your favourite online dictionar~~y~~ies for your favourite languages.

 ## Usage